MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-data-services/includes/4-sql-managed-instance.md

 Like Azure SQL Managed Instance, you can deploy Azure Arc-enabled SQL Managed instance with two deployment options called [service tiers](https://docs.microsoft.com/azure/azure-arc/data/service-tiers):

 - **General purpose** - As its name implies, this service tier is for most workloads.This service tier has a limit for resources such as core and memory but comes with built-in basic high availability through Kubernetes and shared storage.
+Instances in the general purpose tier map to features supported in SQL Server Standard Edition.

 - **Business critical (preview)** - This service tier is designed for workloads that require the best performance and highest level of availability.
 This service tier has no limits for memory or cores and uses availability groups to provide high availability with read scale-out.
+Instances in the business critical tier map to features supported for SQL Server Enterprise Edition.

 Both service tiers are billed on a per core basis but also include the ability to use Azure Hybrid Benefit licensing and a developer option for no cost.
 Business critical service tier is currently under preview so don't incur any charges for use.

+Each service tier also supports a free licensed option for development and test purposes.

 ### Azure integration